clearcare/django-rest-framework-drilldown/README.rst

 =============

-Extends Django REST Framework to create instant full-featured GET APIs with fields, filters, offset, limit, etc., including the ability to access chained objects (foreignKey, manyToMany, oneToOne fields).
+Extends Django REST Framework to create instant full-featured GET APIs with fields, filters, offset, limit, etc., including the ability to drill down into chained objects (foreignKey, manyToMany, oneToOne fields).

 You create just one simple view per API; you do not need to create separate serializers for the chained objects.